 Remove from the oven and serve warm (preferred) with vanilla ice cream, if desired (not shown).

 Feel free to substitute the rhubarb, or leave it out entirely, if you're not a fan.

-Since the window for fresh strawberries, blueberries and rhubarb only lasts for a short while, I have a few other recipes that call for these superheroes of the produce department that I think you’ll also enjoy:
+Since the window for fresh strawberries, blueberries and rhubarb only last for a short while, I have a few other recipes that call for these superheroes of the produce department that I think you’ll also enjoy.

 Kudos Kitchen by Renée ~ Cooking up artistically delicious family-friendly dishes from my Kudos Kitchen to yours!

 Until we eat again, I hope you have a delicious day!

 **Note – The post above includes affiliate links.
 As always, I truly thank you for your support!